ddavis-4/ddavis-4/README.md

 Welcome to my GitHub!
 I'm **Dylan A. Davis** — a recent graduate from the **University of Kansas** with a degree in **Computer Science** and **Business**, with a certificate in **Cybersecurity**.

-I love problem solving, and I am very passionate about building software that makes life easlier, whether it’s for my personal projects, class projects, or real-world applications.
+I love problem solving, and I am very passionate about building software that makes life easier, whether it’s for my personal projects, class projects, or real-world applications.

 Thanks for visiting my GitHub!
 Feel free to poke around my projects, give feedback, or just say hi.